HSBNE/hsbne.github.com/admin/rules.md

         2.  a meeting called to hear and decide a proposed special resolution of the association.

-    7. A General Meeting of the association may be called outside of the schedule defined by 36.1 by any member.
-Notice periods and methods differ depending on the agenda -
+    7.  a General Meeting of the association may be called at any time by a member of the association with a written petition supported by at least 3 other members.
+This must be announced via the official communications medium of the association with 7 days notice

-            1. Non Financial agendas may be notified verbally or in writing, and have no notice period.
-            2. Financial agendas must be notified in writing to the official communications medium of the group with 5 days notice.

     8. A notice of a general meeting must state the business to be conducted at the meeting.